Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Edit files with the nano text editor.
 2. Develop the skills needed to manage directories and files effectively in a Linux environment.

-# 6. Linux Commands to Manage File Permissions
+# 1.6 Configuring Authorization and Managing Permissions in Linux

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.